SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Materials and Methods

 As it is an end-to-end architecture, both parts of the model (EDSR and UTAE) were trained together.
 The super-resolution module was therefore not frozen, but optimized simultaneously with the rest of the network.
 Hence, it is no longer used as an image super-resolution model as such, but rather as an optimized sampling module, directly trained for the task of predicting canopy height.

-The batch size was set to 2, with each training sample consisting of a sequence of 16 triplet images ($S2, S1_{asc}, S1_{dsc}$), with each triplet image containing 14 channels.
+The batch size was set to 2, with each training sample consisting of a sequence of 16 triplet images $(S2, S1_{\text{asc}}, S1_{\text{dsc}})$, with each triplet image containing 14 channels.
 The ADAM optimizer \citep{kingma_adam_2017} was used with a learning rate of $1 \times 10^{-4}$.
 The loss function employed was a Smooth L1 loss \footnote{\url{https://docs.pytorch.org/docs/stable/generated/torch.nn.SmoothL1Loss.html}}.
 A \texttt{ReduceLROnPlateau} \footnote{\url{https://docs.pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html}} scheduler was employed to reduce the learning rate by a factor of 0.1 whenever the validation loss failed to improve by at least 0.05 for 5 consecutive epochs.
-Early stopping was implemented with a patience of 10 and a minimum delta of 0.05 on the validation loss function.
+Early stopping was implemented to halt training if the validation loss failed to improve by at least 0.05 for 10 consecutive epochs.
 Training was performed on the Jean Zay supercomputer, using a node equipped with four NVIDIA Tesla V100 SXM2 32~GB GPUs and 40 Intel Cascade Lake 6248 CPUs.